-Workers Services · Cloudflare Workers docs
+Workers Services

 SECRET_TOKEN secret binding.

-export default { async fetch(request, env) { // Read x-custom-token header and make sure it matches SECRET_TOKEN if (request.headers.get("x-custom-token") === env.SECRET_TOKEN) { return new Response("Request allowed", { status: 200 }); } else { return new Response("x-custom-token does not match, request not allowed", { status: 403 }) } }}
+export default { async fetch(request, env) { // Read x-custom-token header and make sure it matches SECRET_TOKEN if (request.headers.get('x-custom-token') === env.SECRET_TOKEN) { return new Response('Request allowed', { status: 200 }); } else { return new Response('x-custom-token does not match, request not allowed', { status: 403 }); } },

-This authentication service does not need to have
+This authentication Workers Service does not need to have a

-*.workers.dev or custom domain public endpoint, it is accessed through a Workers Service binding from the other Workers Service scripts directly.
+*.workers.dev or other domain endpoint, nor does it need an HTTP Route: it is accessed through a Workers Service binding from the other Worker directly.
+The authentication Worker is, effectively, a private Worker Service.

 Gateway Worker and Service bindings usage

-In order to bind and call the authentication Service above, the application Workers Service needs to set up a Workers Service binding.
+In order to bind and call the authentication Workers Service above , the application Workers Service needs to set up a Workers Service binding.
 You can manage Workers Service bindings in Workers > select your Worker > Settings> Variables > Service Bindings > Edit variables.

 Once added, the application Workers Service can access the Workers Service binding directly from the code, as in the example below.